Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: Numerical Simulation

-Note that $\rho(0)$ is randomly generated such that $\tr \rho(0) = 1$ and it is Hermitian.
-As shown in \cite{moses2015creation} and \cite{xu2021multicriticality}, we consider the problem of moving the quantum state $\rho(0)$ to a low and a high desired entropy states $\rho_\rmd,$ where the \textit{Von Neumann entropy} of a quantum state $\rho$ is given by
+which is a randomly generated Hermitian, positive semidefinite matrix with unit trace.
+Following \cite{moses2015creation, xu2021multicriticality}, we consider both low-entropy and high-entropy target states $\rho_\rmd$, where the \textit{von Neumann entropy} of a quantum state $\rho$ is defined as

+Achieving or maintaining low-entropy states is often a central objective in quantum information processing, since low entropy corresponds to high purity and coherence, which are essential resources for quantum computation, communication, and sensing.
+Because environmental interactions and decoherence naturally increase entropy, feedback control is required to counteract this drift and preserve useful quantum states.
+Conversely, the ability to track high-entropy target states is also relevant in many physical scenarios, since open quantum systems are often driven toward mixed or thermal equilibrium states by their environment.